wreifschneider/flyingboard/README.md

 # flyingboard
-A mod for the game Minetest (outdayed)
+A mod for the game Minetest